vocdoni/eventual/README.md

 Eventual provides a toolkit to manage **eventual values**, **notify** the UI when changes occur and **rebuild** the relevant widget subtree accordingly.

 This package allows for great flexibility in complex scenarios while keeping the focus on clean and simple approach.

+With Eventual you can:
+- Split the data lifecycle from the UI
+- Keep the UI simple and always in sync
+- Build data repositories that work on their own
+- Track the *loading*, *error*, *non-value* and *value* scenarios
+- Track whether values are fresh or need refreshing
+- Rebuild collections and deep values efficiently

 ## Getting Started